 Overview: Flutes, etc.

-I am a classical and Celtic/traditional flute player, teacher, arranger, and composer.
+I am a classical, Celtic/traditional, and Baroque flute player.
+Additionally, I am a teacher, arranger, and composer.
+I hold a Master's degree in Music (Performance) from the University of Toronto and a Bachelor of Music from Mount Allison University.
 I perform on the modern orchestral flute, the Irish wooden flute, and the Baroque flute.
-I hold a Master's degree in Music (Performance) from the University of Toronto and a Bachelor of Music from Mount Allison University.

 Some of my artistic focus as a performer, arranger, and composer is on world, traditional and neo-traditional music.
 As such, I am a member of the trio Papilio, with Anthony Rissesco (fiddle/vocals) and Phil Schappert (guitar/bouzar).